-Codian?s growth is fueled by the ability to control its robots with programmable logic controllers, eliminating the need for redundant robot controllers, and therefore cutting the cost of what would be a $60,000 robot by as much $35,000 to $45,000 according to Brasic. ?This lets companies use the control systems that they want.?
+Codian’s growth is fueled by the ability to control its robots with programmable logic controllers, eliminating the need for redundant robot controllers, and therefore cutting the cost of what would be a $60,000 robot by as much $35,000 to $45,000 according to Brasic.
+“This lets companies use the control systems that they want,” he said.

 Companies can order the Codian robots to meet a firm?s specific needs, including mechanical parts with gearboxes and complete systems with gearboxes and servo motors.
 Codian Robotics works with suppliers of servo motors worldwide rather than a specific brand.

 This type of flexibility has resulted in Codian’s growth to more than 900 robots running worldwide using controllers from such manufacturers as Rockwell Automation, Elau (Schneider Electric Automation), Siemens and B&R: Automation, according to Brasic.